Master of Music

 - OCOMP-650Professional Film Scoring Skills 2: Building Your Career

 - OCOMP-662Stylistic Adaptations in Film Scoring

-- OCOMP-677Sampling and Synthesis in Film Scoring: Electronic and Textural Resources
+- OCOMP-677Synthesis, Sampling, and Sound Design in Film Scoring: Electronic and Textural Resources

 How to Apply